Updated July 30, 2018

 His name is Amir Taaki, but he is not the real issue.
 It’s his personal software that is questionable — the programming in his brain.

 His name is Murray Bookchin.
 He was mentioned by Taaki, when he (Taaki) was fighting in Syria with the Kurds, against ISIS.
 Supposedly he had just come to lend support, but not to fight.
-A self-imposed duty called.
-He took up arms.
+(Really?)
+A self-imposed duty then called.
+He took up arms to help, allegedly.

 Anarchism, is of course, gang rule, with no objective laws, where the most ruthless criminal can rule just as easily as a moral king.
-One cannot conveniently redefine it, but Bookchin tried.
-Taaki is trying.
+One cannot conveniently define it, but Bookchin tried.